Dolomites Hut to Hut Packing List: What I Actually Pack for Rifugio to Rifugio Hiking

 - Drying space is scarce

-- Quiet hours are early — earplugs are essential
+- Quiet hours are early, and earplugs matter

 MY HUT-TO-HUT PACKING RULES